 It’s hard to find a balance between being the makeup-warden and wanting our kids to feel they fit in and not stick out like a sore thumb when they are the ONLY ones who aren’t allowed to look “pretty.”

-If our daughters were sneaking around at school doing the opposite of what we wanted, it was going to defeat the purpose we had in the first place.
+If our girls were sneaking around at school doing the opposite of what we wanted, it was going to defeat the purpose we had in the first place.
 So we would tell them only one layer of makeup, not ten.

 We decided to compromise instead of risking a rebellion.

 When one of our daughters was around fourteen, dying your hair different colours was a popular trend among her peers.
 Although parents at the time, thought it was hilarious, the teenage girls thought it was cool.

 We knew if we cut out all of the secular trends from her grasp she would just sit back and longingly wish she could be included in what her friends were doing.
 So we compromised.
 I bought her a piece of coloured hair you clip into your own.
 She wore it for a few weeks and thought it was the coolest thing ever.
 Then the fun wore off, and she was back to her own beautiful dark-brown hair.

 This morning on Facebook I saw a hair paste a teen can put in their hair and it washes out in the shower.
 Here’s the link: Poster Paste.
 This might be an option you feel comfortable letting your teen try.

 Charity and Aryanna grew up and eventually became their own unique selves, to their parent’s relief.
 Raising five teenagers wasn’t easy, and we made lots of mistakes along the way, as we figured out how to grow kids amongst the modern media and the online world our parents didn’t have to raise us in.